 Question: My girlfriend broke with me a month ago.
 We had some bitter disagreement and she said she wanted a break “to think” because she was too stressed.
 I told her we both needed a break.
 After waiting a month I contacted her.
-She says she still loves me and that there is a good chance that we will get back together but she does not want to get back together just yet.
+She says she still loves me and that there is a good chance that we will get back together, but she does not want to get back together just yet.
 She says she’s still confused and unsure and wants more time.
-I told her I wasn’t going to hang around waiting for her to make up her mind.
-She seemed sad to hear that and said she doesn’t want to lose me, but she understands.
-Part of me wants to believe that she really loves me and wants me back but the other part fears putting my heart and investing more of my emotions, time and effort only to end up being rejected again.
+She said she doesn’t want to lose me but she understands if I can’t wait for her.
+Part of me wants to believe that she really loves me and wants me back, but the other part fears putting my heart and investing more of my emotions only to end up being rejected again.
 Either she wants to be with me or she doesn’t.
 Should I just let go, move on with my life?

 The Love Doctor’s Answer: The only person who can make the decision as to whether to believe her and hope or cut your loses now and move on is you.
 It’s your heart and your life!